Strömsborg: History

 The islet remained the headquarters of Swedish Sports Confederation for many years, and the ground floor was used as a restaurant.
 In 1953, a renowned dance hall was built on the island, and the upper floors were used for offices until 1994.
 Since 1996, the entire building has been restored to its pre-1953 appearance, but it is used exclusively for offices.
 From 1998 to 2010 the building hosted the Secretariat of the Council of the Baltic Sea States.
 The island is currently devoted entirely to the offices of IDEA, an international intergovernmental organization that supports democracy building worldwide.
+Since September 2023, the Ukrainian Institute in Sweden has also been operating there.

 Mapping

 Known for centuries as a set of insignificant cliffs surrounded by a number of treacherous sunken rocks, Strömsborg is represented on Petrus Tillæus' 1733 map as uninhabited and named Stenskär ("Stone Skerry").
 This name has survived as the original name of the present island.
 However, it is far from certain that this ever was a proper name in common use.
 For example, in 1747 Tillæus mentions it as det stenskär eller klippa som är beläget uti Norra Ström och Melaren ("the stone skerry or cliff that is located in Northern Stream and Mälaren") and says it occupied an area of 2.944 square ells (kv.alnar) in size.
 In a letter in 1647 Queen Christina donated the island to her half-brother and referred to it as den lille holmen eller skäret ("the small islet or skerry").
 Most likely, the cliffs had an official name at the time, and since they appeared in no city planning records, the queen's donation of the insignificant cliffs to her half-brother arguably was a carefully-studied insult.
 Nevertheless, they remained unexplored during her era, and it is possible the skerry shared the fate of many other structures at the time and had a popular name "not suitable for print".
 Of the approximately 35 maps of Stockholm produced during the 17th century, only one includes Strömsborg but provides very little information.